Pak says it's against militarisation of outer space

-Pakistan said on Wednesday that it was against the militarisation of outer space, hours after India's announcement of shooting down a live satellite with a missile - a rare achievement that puts the country in an exclusive club of space super powers.
+Pakistan said on Wednesday that it was against the militarisation of outer space and took a swipe at India's announcement of shooting down a live satellite with a missile - a rare achievement that puts the country in an exclusive club of space super powers.

 The test makes India the fourth country in the world after the US, Russia and China to acquire the strategic capability to shoot down enemy satellites.